Skip to main content

 Resistance training is exceptionally effective.
 Lifting heavy weights, especially through large, compound movements like squats, deadlifts, and presses, creates a significant demand for tissue repair and growth.
 This triggers a cascade of hormonal responses.
 Acutely, it causes a post-exercise surge in LH and testosterone.

 High-Intensity Interval Training (HIIT) offers a different but equally valuable stimulus.
 Short bursts of all-out effort followed by brief recovery periods have been shown to significantly boost testosterone levels.
-This type of training appears to be particularly effective at improving the hormonal response to exercise without inducing the that can sometimes accompany long-duration endurance exercise.
+This type of training appears to be particularly effective at improving the hormonal response to exercise without inducing the chronically elevated cortisol levels that can sometimes accompany long-duration endurance exercise.
 Excessive, prolonged cardio can actually become a stressor that suppresses HPG axis function.

 Specific forms of exercise, like resistance training, send a direct anabolic signal to the body’s hormone production centers.